VikVador/VikVador/README.md

 - 🌿 Thrives on tackling new problems and projects, especially through collaboration
 - 🗣 Fluent in French and English, with some good knowledge of German
 - 💬 Favorite quote:
+> For what's money without happiness?
+Or hard times without the people you love?